ShakeSphereStuff/CSP-2/_posts/2023-09-01-Blog for Week 3 copy.md

 Thursday:
     > Spent way to much time on getting a custom table to work, the one bug of tables adding together, solution, to delete the user input.
 Friday:
-    > Today, I don't have that filled out.
+    > Today, changed my Website slightly to Where's Waldo, where you find the character X, I also presented and got a 1.9.